Deep JWST spectroscopy of galaxies in a candidate ionized bubble at $z = 8.7$: probing reionization at pMpc scales with Ly$\alpha$ emission: Sample Properties

 To infer the physical properties of these galaxies, we model their NIRCam SEDs with the BayEsian Analysis of GaLaxy sEds \citep[\beagle;][]{Chevallard2016} code. \beagle{} is underpinned by an updated version of the \citet{Bruzual2003} stellar population synthesis models \citep{Vidal-Garcia2017} and the nebular emission models (both line and continuum) of \citet{Gutkin2016}, which were in turn modelled with the photoionization code \texttt{Cloudy} \citep{Ferland2013}.
-We adopt a \citet{Chabrier2003} stellar initial mass function with a mass range of $0.1 - 300$\,\Msun and a Small Magellanic Cloud dust law \citep{Pei1992}, and model the attenuation by the IGM using the prescription of \citet{Inoue2014}.
+We adopt a \citet{Chabrier2003} stellar initial mass function with a mass range of $0.1 - 300$\,\Msun and a Small Magellanic Cloud (SMC) dust law \citep{Pei1992}, and model the attenuation by the IGM using the prescription of \citet{Inoue2014}.
 For the star formation history, we adopt a two-component parametrization consisting of a delayed exponential (i.e. delayed-$\tau$) model at early times plus a recent episode of constant star formation,\footnote{The functional form of this star formation history is } as was first introduced by \citet{Endsley2024}.
 We place a log-uniform prior on the maximum stellar age (i.e. the start time of the star formation history, $t_\text{start}$) with a range of $20$\,Myr to the age of the Universe at the systemic redshift of the source under consideration, a uniform prior on the \textit{e}-folding time of the delayed-$\tau$ component ($\tau$) between $1\,\text{Myr} - 30\,\text{Gyr}$, a log-uniform prior on the time the delayed-$\tau$ model ends and the constant component starts ($t_\text{const}$) from $1 - 20$\,Myr, and a log-uniform prior on the specific star formation rate of the constant component ranging from $10^{-5} - 10^{3}$\,Gyr$^{-1}$.
 We also model the stellar mass ($M_* = 10^5 - 10^{12}$\,\Msun), stellar metallicity ($Z_* = 0.006 - 0.5$\,Z$_\odot$, where Z$_\odot = 0.01524$; \citealt{Caffau2011}), ionization parameter ($U = 0.0001 - 0.1$), and the $V$-band optical depth due to dust attenuation ($\tau_\textsc{v} = 0.001 - 5$), all with log-uniform priors.
 Finally, we assume that the total interstellar gas- and dust-phase metallicity is the same as the stellar metallicity with dust-to-gas mass ratios allowed to vary with a uniform prior between $\xi_d = 0.1 - 0.5$ (noting that \beagle{} self-consistently models the effects of dust depletion).
-We show the resulting NIRCam SEDs and model results in Figure\ \ref{fig:nircam_seds} and use the inferred physical properties from these models for the remainder of this work.
+We show the resulting NIRCam SEDs and model results in Figure\ \ref{fig:nircam_seds} and use the inferred physical properties from these models for the remainder of this work, after confirming that the values of $\xi_\text{ion}$ we infer from the SED models are consistent with the values implied by the \ion{H}{$\beta$} fluxes we directly observe in our spectra (using the dust optical depths from the SED models and the same SMC dust extinction curve to apply a dust correction).
+We provide a brief overview of the spectroscopic and SED model-inferred physical properties of the four $z = 8.7$ galaxies in the following sections, but refer to Table\ \ref{tab:line_properties} and to Table\ \ref{tab:phot_sample_obs_props} for a summary of SED model-based properties not discussed here.